drdn/slides/PITCHME.md

 +++

-### Hi!
-I'm Dave.
+<h3>Hi!<br />I'm Dave.</h3>

-Note: My name is David Durden; I'm a data services librarian for the University Libraries.
-If you have
+Note: My name is David Durden; I'm the Data Services Librarian for the University Libraries.
+If you have ever interacted with a librarian here on campus (which you all should have, *right?*), chances are they were working in Reference.

+Unlike those librarians which you *should* have met, I work down in the basement of McKeldin Library.
+I deal primarily with digital curation, data archiving, and data management.

 +++

 ### Today's Plan